Gerard F. Pignato

 Martindale Hubbell has rated Mr. Pignato an “AV” which is the highest rating awarded in terms of skill, integrity and ethics.
 He has been listed as one of the top attorneys in Oklahoma in Oklahoma Magazine and Distinctly Oklahoma Magazine.
-He has also been selected as a Super Lawyer (2013¬-2020), a “Top Rated Lawyer” in American Lawyer & Corporate Counsel Magazine, and is published in the Top 100 Magazine for excellence in the field of insurance law.
-Mr. Pignato has tried well over 100 jury cases in both state and federal courts across the state, and has tried close to 20 bad faith cases to jury verdict.
+He has also been selected as a Super Lawyer (2013-2023), a “Top Rated Lawyer” in American Lawyer & Corporate Counsel Magazine and is published in the Top 100 Magazine for excellence in the field of insurance law.
+Mr. Pignato has tried well over 100 jury cases in both state and federal courts across the state and has tried more than 20 bad faith cases to jury verdict.
 He lectures locally and nationally on insurance topics, with particular emphasis on bad faith litigation and coverage disputes.

 Complex insurance litigation

 Providence, Rhode Island (B.A.
 1981)

 Norman, Oklahoma (J.D.
 1984)

 (Western, Northern and Eastern Districts of Oklahoma)

 United States Court of Appeals for the Tenth Circuit